julzaza/wildwitchherbs/_posts/2025-07-07-herbs-never-burn.md

 ### 4. Oleander *(Nerium oleander)* — Middle East, Mediterranean

 Fatal even in dried form.
-Historically used in poisonings and war — not rituals.
-Smoke is **lethally toxic**.
+Historically used in poisonings and war, not rituals.
+Its smoke is **lethally toxic**.

 **Instead:** If you seek fierce warding, use **hawthorn** or **nettle**.
 Both sting, both protect, neither kill.